jad-b/Playbooks/README.md

 `proglang` sets up various programming languages.

 ## Notes
-The default user is `ansible_ssh_user`, which should be the user who's running `ansible-playbooks` (or `run.sh`).
+The default user is `ansible_user`, which should be the user who's running `ansible-playbooks` (or `run.sh`).

 ## TODO